-- (1) Represents shares that may be acquired upon exercise of stock options which are either currently vested or will vest within 60 days of March 8, 2019. - (2) Based on information contained in reports filed with the Securities and Exchange Commission, BKF Asset Holdings, Inc. is the owner of 548,085 shares of Qualstar common stock. - (3) Based on information contained in reports filed with the Securities and Exchange Commission, Mr. Bronson, is the owner of 14,617 shares of Qualstar.
-Additionally, Mr. Bronson, as the Chairman and President and majority shareholder of BKF Asset Holdings, Inc., may be deemed to beneficially own the 548,085 shares of Qualstar held by BKF Asset Holdings, Inc. Also, Mr. Bronson's spouse holds 10,000 shares of Qualstar.
-Mr. Bronson was awarded a total of 16,667 stock options on August 20, 2014 and 100,000 options on August 3, 2017. - (4) Based on information contained in reports filed with the Securities and Exchange Commission, Renaissance Technologies LLC, an investment adviser, beneficially owns 159,700 shares as of December 31, 2018. - (5) Based on information contained in reports filed with the Securities and Exchange Commission, Leonard A. Hagan beneficially owns 13,444 shares as of December 21, 2017.
-Mr. Hagan was awarded 5,000 stock options on August 3, 2017. - (6) Based on information contained in reports filed with the Securities and Exchange Commission, Nicholas A. Yarymovych beneficially owns 6,667 shares as of November 19, 2014.
-Mr. Yarymovych was awarded 5,000 stock options on August 3, 2017. - (7) Based on information contained in reports filed with the Securities and Exchange Commission, David J. Wolenski beneficially owns 833 shares as of December 31, 2015.
+- (1) Represents shares that may be acquired upon exercise of stock options which are either currently vested or will vest within 60 days of March 8, 2019. - (2) Based on information contained in reports filed with the Securities and Exchange Commission, BKF Asset Holdings, Inc. is the owner of 708,286 shares of Qualstar common stock.
+BKF Capital Group, Inc. as the sole stockholder of BKF Asset Holdings, Inc., may be deemed to beneficially own the shares held by BKF Asset Holdings, Inc. Steven N. Bronson is the Chairman of the Board, Chief Executive Officer and majority stockholder of BKF Capital Group, Inc. and the Chief Executive Officer and sole director of BKF Asset Holdings, Inc. - (3) Based on information contained in reports filed with the Securities and Exchange Commission, Mr. Bronson, directly owns 149,617 shares of common stock, consisting of 49,617 shares of common stock (10,000 of which are owned by his spouse) and 100,000 shares of common stock underlying currently exercisable stock options Mr. Bronson received in his capacity as an executive officer of the Company.
+By virtue of his relationships with BKF Asset Holdings, Inc. and BKF Capital Group, Inc. discussed in further detail in footnote (2), Mr. Bronson may be deemed to beneficially own the shares of common stock owned by BKF Asset Holdings, Inc. Consequently, Mr. Bronson may be deemed to beneficially own an aggregate of 857,903 shares of common stock. - (4) Based on information contained in reports filed with the Securities and Exchange Commission, Renaissance Technologies LLC, an investment adviser, beneficially owns 145,196 shares as of February 13, 2020. - (5) Consists of stock options to purchase 10,000 shares of common stock awarded on August 3, 2017. - (6) Based on information contained in reports filed with the Securities and Exchange Commission, Leonard A. Hagan beneficially owns 13,444 shares.
+Mr. Hagan was awarded 5,000 stock options on August 3, 2017. - (7) Based on information contained in reports filed with the Securities and Exchange Commission, Nicholas A. Yarymovych beneficially owns 6,667 shares.
+Mr. Yarymovych was awarded 5,000 stock options on August 3, 2017. - (8) Based on information contained in reports filed with the Securities and Exchange Commission, David J. Wolenski beneficially owns 833 shares.
 Mr. Wolenski was awarded 5,000 stock options on August 3, 2017.